 The biomass energy is not only a quality of life issue – it is also an environmental justice issue.
 Facilities that produce wood pellets for biomass energy are twice as likely to be located in low-income communities of color.
 The wood pellet industry extracts biomass resources from these communities without compensating them for changes in their quality of life.
 While countries may be meeting their sustainability goals, they are also playing a key role in impacting these communities.

-On June 2nd, Robert Gudea will host a conversation on Environmental Racism and Climate Justice.
+Robert Gudea hosted a conversation on Environmental Racism and Climate Justice.
 Robert is a PhD student in the Geography Department at the University of South Carolina.
-Our guest speakers include Kathy Egland, Rev. Michael Malcom, and Erniko Brown.
-Kathy is the Chair of the NAACP Board Environmental and Climate Justice Committee.
+Our guest speakers included Kathy Egland, Rev. Michael Malcom, and Erniko Brown.
+Kathy Egland is the Chair of the NAACP Board Environmental and Climate Justice Committee.
 She is also the founder of Education, Economics, Environmental, Climate and Health Organization (EEECHO).
 Rev. Malcom is the Founder and Executive Director of The People’s Justice Council and Alabama Interfaith Power and Light and a licensed and ordained United Church of Christ Minister.
 He is an environmental justice advocate, fighting against environmental racism and injustice.
-Erniko is the Director of Organizing and Partnership Engagement at Dogwood Alliance.
-She’s also the Environmental and Climate Justice Chair for the South Carolina NAACP State Conference.
+Erniko Brown is the Environmental and Climate Justice Chair for the South Carolina NAACP State Conference.
 Additionally, she is the founder and Executive Director of the nonprofit OURS (Organized Uplifting Resources & Strategies).

 Thank you to our partners!